 Your lawn isn’t actually rusting, but it may have a fungal disease that weakens the grass blades and sheds orange powder.
 Fortunately, although this infection weakens turfgrass, it rarely kills it.
 We’ll show you how to get rid of it.

-If you take a walk through your yard and come out with your shoes covered in a substance that looks like orange or brown dust, your lawn may have come down with a case of grass rust.
-This condition is caused by a fungus and although it can look serious, it is relatively easy to treat.
-We’ll explain what grass rust is and how to remove it, and then we’ll recommend our picks for the best professional lawn care services to keep your grass looking green and healthy.
+If you walk through your yard and come out with your shoes covered in a substance that looks like orange or brown dust, your lawn may have a case of grass rust.
+This condition is caused by a fungus, and although it can look serious, it’s relatively easy to treat.
+Here, we’ll explain what grass rust is and how to remove it, and then we’ll recommend our picks for the best professional lawn care services to keep your grass looking green and healthy.

 See our list of top lawn care companies based on in-depth research.